 St John Chrysostom in his sermon on this narrative reminds his listeners about the Jews who believed themselves to be God’s people by virtue of being able to trace their earthly lineage to Abraham.
 In John’s Gospel (8:39) the Jews answered Jesus, “Abraham is our father.”
 Jesus replies by going straight to the heart of the issue and the error of their thinking: “If you were Abraham’s children, you would do what Abraham did.”
 Chrysostom explains,

-In other words, what marked the life of Abraham was faith, and his lineage, i.e. his children, were those who, like Abraham, obeyed and had faith in God.
-Salvation did not come to the Jews based on their earthly lineage.
+In other words, what marked the life of Abraham was faith, and his lineage, i.e. his children, were those who, like Abraham, obeyed God and were faithful.
+Salvation did not come to the Jews based on their earthly, genetic lineage.
 There is a much greater lineage.
 One that is a matter of salvation, a matter of life and death.
 Chrysostom goes on to say,

 For there is only one nobleness, to do the will of God.
 This kind of noble birth is better than the other and more real.

-This doesn’t mean our familial bonds are meaningless, rather they point to the eternal mystery of the Church as a family, that Christianity is relational, it’s about fellowship, communion (հաղորդութիւն, κοινωνία): see I John 1:3, 1:6-7, I Corinthians 1:9, 10:16.
+This does not mean our earthly, genetic bonds are meaningless, rather they point to the eternal mystery of the Church as a family, that Christianity is relational, it’s about fellowship, communion (հաղորդութիւն, κοινωνία) (see I John 1:3, 1:6-7, I Corinthians 1:9, 10:16).
 Just as the union that takes place in a marriage is an image of the Church, when Jesus responds by saying, “My mother and my brothers are those who hear the word of God and do it,” he is raising us to a new level of communion, a new bond, a new family, a family in which his Father becomes our Father.

 For I have come to set a man against his father, and a daughter against her mother, and a daughter-in-law against her mother-in-law; and a man’s foes will be those of his own household.
 He who loves father or mother more than me is not worthy of me; and he who loves son or daughter more than me is not worthy of me; and he who does not take his cross and follow me is not worthy of me.
 (Matthew 10:35-38)

-Here again, we hear Jesus telling us that earthly connections, including familial, are less noble than the rebirth we experience in Christ, a life in which we are called to follow Jesus to the Cross.
-A life of sacrificial love and forgiveness, a life in which all of our suffering is redeemed, a life in which sin and death lose.
+Again, we hear Jesus telling us that earthly connections, including familial, although a blessing from God, something good and something holy, are less noble than the rebirth we experience in Christ, a life in which we are called to follow Jesus to the Cross.
+A life of sacrificial love and forgiveness, a life in which all of our suffering is redeemed, a life in which sin and death lose, a life in which we are victoriously raised to reign with Christ in his Kingdom.

 If we examine our parish community, how would we define our bond, our connection, that which ties us together?
 Is our answer one of eternal value, one of God’s will and in line with what God is doing in this world, or is it of an earthly nature?
 Throughout the Gospels and throughout the life of the Church, Jesus is constantly after us to align our priorities with his will.
 Will we hear and do his word?
 Or will we allow the disease of sin, that which distracts us from the Lord and breaks our communion with our heavenly Father, that which harms us and allows us to be harmed to overtake us and sweep through our lives, through our community?